TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Related Works

 \subsection{Few Shot Segmentation}

-The objective of Few-Shot Segmentation (FSS) tasks is to segment new semantic objects through a limited number of available labeled images or unlabeled images that are semantically distinct.
+Few-shot segmentation (FSS) tasks aim to segment new semantic objects through a limited number of available labelled or unlabeled images that are semantically distinct.
 Current methods primarily focused on improvements during the meta-learning phase.
-Prototype-based methods \cite{lee2022rethinking,lee2022domain, zhuo2022tgdm} utilized a technique where representative foreground or background prototypes were extracted from the support data, and various strategies were employed to interact between different prototypes or between prototypes and query features.
+Prototype-based methods \cite{lee2022rethinking,10138737,} utilized a technique in which representative foreground or background prototypes were extracted from the support data and various strategies were employed to facilitate interactions either between different prototypes or between prototypes and query features.
 Relation-based methods \cite{tian2020prior,yang2020prototype,zhang2019pyramid} also succeeded in few-shot segmentation.
 HSNet \cite{tan2023hsnet} built a high correlation using multi-scale dense matching and captures contextual information using 4D convolution.
 RePRI \cite{li2021adaptive} introduced transductive inference of base class feature extraction that did not require meta-learning.
-However, these methods primarily focused on segmenting new categories from the same domain.
+Besides, to apply the generalization to new classes, Lu et al. \cite{10145054} proposed a Prediction Calibration Network (PCN) for Generalized Few-shot Semantic Segmentation (GFSS), which used a Transformer-based calibration module and cross-attention to reduce class bias and improve segmentation.
+Chen et al. Moreover, \cite{10436544} proposed a dual-branch learning method for few-shot semantic segmentation, addressing intra-class and inter-class challenges by enhancing feature representations and generalizability to novel classes.
+However, these methods primarily focused on segmenting new categories from the same domain with computationally intensive similarity calculation.
 Due to the significant differences in cross-domain distributions, they failed to be extended to unseen domains.

 In contrast to the previous computing prototypes from the class level, we propose a Foreground and Background dual prototype matching method, ensuring fine-grained and class-domain agnostic feature representation.